BurningKarl/LightOrgan/README.md

 but at the same time to control the LED strip access to `/dev/mem` is needed which is only given to the root user.
 I solved this problem by creating two different python scripts:
 One runs as the user pi and analyzes the audio signal (`realtime_fft.py`) and one runs as root and controls the LED strip (`stdin_to_led_strip.py`).
-As the name of the second script they communicate through stdin and stdout.
+As the name of the second script suggests, they communicate through stdin and stdout.
 The stdout of one script to be directed to the stdin of the second script with piping on the command line.
 To use the light organ run
 ```bash